Yi-Lai-SJSU/CMPE295B-Online-Training-System/README.md

 4. [Tensorflow](https://www.tensorflow.org/) + Keras API, CNN and Transfer Learning

     TensorFlow is an end-to-end open-source platform for machine learning.
 Keras is a high-level neural network API based on the Tensorflow framework.
 In our project, we use Tensorflow and Keras API to build CNN networks and then train out an image classification model.
 We also use the transfer learning technology based on the resnet101 net to train out an object detection model.

+    For the object Detection, we call the API from [Keras implementation of RetinaNet object detection](https://github.com/fizyr/keras-retinanet).

-5. Dockerization of the Backend side of the web application A common problem in the development process is the issue of environmental consistency.
+5. Dockerization of the Backend side of the web application

+    A common problem in the development process is the issue of environmental consistency.
 The Docker image provides a complete runtime environment in addition to the kernel, which ensures the consistency of the application runtime environment.
 Dockerization also enables more efficient and convenient ways to own local development environments that closely match the production environment.
 To facilitate the operation and maintenance of our project, we dockerize the backend of our web application.

 ### How to start the code
 #### Prerequisite: Run the backend need to install and start docker
 ```